The Bamboo Paradox:

 In this book, I want to share some of the fruits of waking up, and taking responsibility for the direction of my life.
 What I will tell you about is my journey – shared with my wonderful wife, Renata Taylor-Byrne – towards wisdom and happiness; physical health and emotional well-being.

-This is a book about how to take care of yourself in a difficult world; so you can be happy and healthy, successful and wealthy.
+This is a book about how to take care of yourself in a difficult world; so you can be happy and healthy, successful and (relatively, realistically) wealthy.
 Your physical height, weight, muscle bulk and so on, are not the most important determinants of your ability to be strong in the face of life’s difficult challenges.
+And neither is your IQ, or your academic credentials.

 According to the ‘received wisdom’, if you develop some bamboo-like flexibility, you can become as strong and resilient as you need to be, even if you are thin and light and less tall than the average person.